 Wherever you might go in Greece, there are countless beautiful islands and the best way to explore them and its amazing seascape is by boat.
 Today we are looking a Crete, the southernmost island in Europe is Greece’s largest island, playing host to a quarter of the country’s tourists.
 While much of the north coast has been taken over by package resorts, the island is large enough for the adventurous tourist to venture to the unspoiled pockets of this captivating and diverse island.

 There are two international airports, the larger of which is Iraklio, the smaller located at Hania.
 The best times to visit Crete are in late spring/early summer and in autumn, once temperatures drop slightly and the swarms of summer tourists have left.
+Once youleave the Airport, I suggest to rent a car in order to explore the island at your owm pace.
+You can book your car online at rental-center-crete.com so it will be ready for you at your arrival.

 Picture dramatic mountain ranges and gorges, picturesque villages, expansive plateaus and lush plans, long sandy beaches and isolated coves.
 Hire a car or even better - rent a boat - and set forth on a mission to uncover some of Crete’s best kept secrets – experience the legendary Cretan hospitality and learn about the island’s fascinating culture and customs, enjoying wonderfully fresh produce and cuisine along the way.